 Requirements for seed certification such as the requirements for the field crop of the propagation area are regulated in Section 3 of the Seed Act as well as in the crop species-specific relevant methods for seed and varieties in accordance with § 5 of the Seed Act for the technical implementation of seed law.

 The Application for seed certification with the seed certification authority (Federal Office for Food Safety, contact: by telephone +43(0)5 0555 31121 or by e-mail at saatgut @baes.gv.at) can be submitted by a propagator organisation or by the propagator himself (under certain conditions).
-Applications must be submitted on time and the latest possible dates are published in the Ordinance of the Federal Minister of Agriculture, Forestry, Environment and Water Management on the Implementation of the Seed Act 1997, Seed Ordinance 2006 as amended.
+Applications must be submitted on time and the latest possible dates are published in the Ordinance of the Federal Minister of Agriculture, Regions and Tourism on the Implementation of the Seed Act 1997, Seed Ordinance 2006 as amended.
 It should be noted that only the applicant has party status (legal status) with the Federal Office for Food Safety.